metakocka/metakocka_api_base/docs/documents_get_document_sales_order.md

 Notes :
 * FIFO purchase price : order must have an invoice and this invoice must be older than the current date
 * price from pricelist : see https://metakocka.freshdesk.com/a/solutions/articles/3000124471 for details on how it works
 * if the product is a compound product, the call will return values for every separate product in this compound.
+Paramether "amount" is how many peaces of product is inside compound.
 * paramether "return_purchase_price" is supported in get_document and search call.

 Request (POST - https://main.metakocka.si/rest/eshop/v1/get_document) :